 - 1. Acceptance of work experience placements/volunteers/Students will be at the discretion of the Director and Licensee.
 The decision will be based on the particular training needs required by the student, the availability of centre educator to supervise the student/volunteer and the well- being of the children.
 Only one student shall be on placement at any one time in a room. - 2.
-Students must meet with the Director prior to their placement.
-Work experience forms will be filled in by the Director.
-Assessment forms are to be completed by the Director and educator involved with the placement.
-They will be shown through the centre and the following will be discussed: - a.
-Aims of centre - b.
-OHS practices and policies ie Safety rules, emergency evacuation procedures and child behavior guidance practices and policies - c.
-Accident, illness and medication folders for children - d.
-Dress code - e.
-Times of work and breaks - f.
-Relevant aspects of the program planning and curriculum - g.
-Confidentiality - 3.
+Students must meet with the Nominated Supervisor prior to their placement.
+Work experience forms will be filled in by the Nominated Supervisor.
+Assessment forms are to be completed by the Nominated Supervisor and educator involved with the placement.
+They will be shown through TCC, given a TCC student Handbook and the following will be discussed: - a.
+OHS practices and policies ie Safety rules, emergency evacuation procedures and child behavior guidance practices and policies - b.
+Accident, illness and medication folders for children - c.
+Dress code - d.
+Times of work and breaks - e.
+Relevant aspects of the program planning and curriculum - f.
+Confidentiality - g.
+COVID 19 policy (All students and Volunteers need to have COVID vaccination) - 3.
 All such participants will work under the direct supervision of an educator at the centre and within the Tatura Children's Centre policies and procedures and occupational health and safety guidelines. - 4.
 A notice will be placed on the door to the room introducing the student and the student will be encouraged to participate in routines and activities within the room. - 5.
 Any difficulties with a student must be immediately referred to the college or school concerned.
 The Licensee must be informed of any early termination or concerns/issues with work experience volunteers or students. - 6.
 No student is to be left in charge of children.
 All students are to be supervised at all times.
-No student is to be included in the educator ratio.
+No student is to be included in the educator ratio, (unless approved by the Nominated Supervisor). - 7.
+The Nominated Supervisor will not accept ay student without sighting a valid WWCC.